jvdsandt/pharo-aws-toolbox/doc/pharo-lambda-runtime.md

 - If the initialization is succesfull a message is written to the log.
 Otherwise the [Initialization Error](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html#runtimes-api-initerror) api is called to tell the Lambda runtime that something went wrong.
-- After initialization and endless loop first calls the [Next Invocation](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html#runtimes-api-next) api to get the next task to execute.
+- After initialization an endless loop first calls the [Next Invocation](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html#runtimes-api-next) api to get the next task to execute.
 The payload of this task is passed to the #handleRequest: method of the handler class.
 If succesfull, the result is returned by calling the [Invocation Result](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html#runtimes-api-response) api.
 In case od an error the [Invocation Error](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html#runtimes-api-invokeerror) is called with details about the error.

-The Lambda runtime enviroment will keep the Smalltalk image running for unspecified amount of time and kill the image if there a no new tasks for a period.
+The Lambda runtime enviroment will keep the Smalltalk image running for an unspecified amount of time and kill the image if there are no new tasks for a period.
 Multiple images will be started when there are more tasks coming in than a single image can handle.

 #### Preparing a Smalltalk image for deployment